infinum/mobx-collection-store/README.md

 * `assignRef(prop, value, [type])` - Add a new reference to the model
 * `toJS()` - Convert the model into a plain JS Object in order to be serialized

-*Note:* New properties should be added to the model by using the `assign` method, not by direct assignment.
+*Note:* New properties should be added to the model by using the `assign` or `assignRef` methods, not by direct assignment.

 ## TODO